ShadyM00n/comedydefensivedriving/README.md

 # Automated Script for Comedy Defensive Driving

 **Disclaimer:**

+*Please note: The Comedy Defensive Driving website may display a message stating "You failed this course" when using this script.
+This message is incorrect, and you will receive your certificate via email as long as all other criteria are met.
+Ensure you verify the completion of the course through official means.*

 *This script is for educational and awareness purposes ONLY.
 The author, ShadyMoon, is not responsible for any actions taken against you for using this script.
 Use at your own risk.*

 **Author:**